AdilVirani/LaTeX-Guide/Syntax.md

     \headsep=0pt %Increase to increase white space in between headers and the top of the page
     \textheight=9.0in %How tall the text body is allowed to be on each page

-**The next step is to actually begin your document.** In LaTeX this is done by simply inserting the following code:
+**The next step is to actually begin your document.** In LaTeX this is done by simply inserting the following code after what you just inserted:

     \begin{document}
     \end{document}
     %These 2 lines of code tell LaTeX that everything that goes in between these tags is what you want displayed as     your actual document

+**In LaTeX you write your document in the same manner that you would in Word, except you have to use commands.** These commands are written in between the '\begin{document}' and '\end{document}'.
+Now let's make a header!
+Let's start by inserting the following code (Note: Be sure to read the comments they are very useful to know what each line does):

+    \centerline{ {\LARGE \bf Sample Student}} %Put the text in the center and make it large and bold